aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/remove-slide-from-presentation/_index.md

 1. Remove the referenced slide from the presentation.
 1. Save the modified presentation.

-This Java code shows you how to remove a slide through its reference:
+This PHP code shows you how to remove a slide through its reference:

 ```php
   // Instantiate a Presentation object that represents a presentation file